Arlington, TX High Asset Divorce Lawyer

 Divorce is a tiresome and stress-inducing process that no married person wants to experience.
 When spouses have accumulated a large number of assets over the life of a marriage, each spouse likely has a keen interest in how the assets are divided.
 If you are concerned about property distribution in your divorce, you should consult with an experienced Arlington, TX high asset divorce lawyer.

 The Queenan Law Firm, P.C., would be honored to represent you in your divorce case as we understand the toll divorce can take on a family, and we are here for you in your time of need.
-To schedule a free case evaluation to discuss your situation, contact The Queenan Law Firm, P.C., at (817) 476-1797.
+To schedule a confidential case evaluation to discuss your situation, contact The Queenan Law Firm, P.C., at (817) 476-1797.
 You may also contact the firm online using our short submission form.

 Common Concerns for High Asset Divorces in Arlington, TX